apache/infrastructure-svnauthz/README.md

     * NOTE: make sure the directory exists before starting the daemon (it does not auto-create it)
   * change the `template_url` to `/path/to/your/templates/`
     (this will likely be `.../modules/subversion_server/files/authorization/`;
-    make sure the trailing slash is present)
+    make sure the trailing slash is present and use the full path to the file, relative is not supported.)
-* create a subdir named `ref` to hold "reference" outputs
+* create a subdir named `ref` to hold "reference" outputs (call it anything and place it anywhere, it's just used to hold a pristine copy of the auth files as comparision.)
 * in the subdir, fetch the current/live set of authz files using
   ```
   $ scp svn-master.apache.org:/x1/svn/authorization/*n .